openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 This crops the image to the w,h passed in from the x,y position.

-This does an in place crop and allocates memory.
+This does an in place crop and **allocates memory**.

+Parameters:
+x x position of upper-left corner of region to crop. y y position of upper-left corner of region to crop. w Width of region to crop. h Height of region to crop.